By Alyse Bacine

 Holding Space

 Through their presence, healers create containers of safety and possibility.
-This ability to "hold space" involves maintaining a calm, centered awareness that allows others to experience whatever arises during their healing process.
+This ability to "hold space" involves maintaining calm, centered awareness that allows others to experience whatever arises during their healing process.

 The Healing Process